-Drug has had its claw in many people’s lives for so many years.
-Perhaps it is time to offer these people the much needed aids instead of a lifetime damnation.
+Drugs have had their claws in many people’s lives for so many years.
+Perhaps it is time to offer these people the much-needed aid instead of a lifetime damnation.

-Drug addiction remains one of the biggest social problems, as it has always been for the last decades.
+Drug addiction remains one of the biggest social problems, as it has been for decades.

 In most countries, it is a criminal offence subjected to legal penalties: prison instead of rehab.
 But with the mulling to decriminalise personal drug use, Malaysia is taking initiatives to see drug addiction from a different perspective: treatment instead of punishment.

 However, doing so will force the government to take extra precautions due to the sensitive nature of the issue of drug abuse.
 The confusion that lies between decriminalisation and legalisation of drug use may be one of the biggest challenges.